• Skip to main content

 Find it: Bookshop | Amazon

 Authored by collaborators in The Reduced Shakespeare Company (whose work you should definitely see!), this pop-up book is so much fun.
-How do they fit Shakespeare's complete works in only five double page spreads, do you ask?
-With many lift-the flap features,"long story short" side shows, and a hefty dose of humor.
+How do they fit Shakespeare's complete works in only five double page spreads, you ask?
+Why, with many lift-the flap features,"long story short" side shows, and a hefty dose of humor!
 In addition, the book delivers historical background about the famous poet's life in the theater.
 Ages 5 and up.

 MORE: Middle grade novels about the theater (including ones featuring Shakespeare, himself!)